noleu/FundamentalsOfAdaptiveSystems/README.md

   * /adaptation_options_schema (GET): Returns the JSON schema of the JSON object returned by the “adaptation_options” endpoint.

 ### Testing endpoints
 All the endpoints can be tested using an HTTP client like Postman.
-For all the GET requests just go to the URL specified in the API docs (e.g. http://localhost:8080/adaptation_options).For the /execute you first have to get a JSON object using a GET request to /adaptation_options and use this object in the body of the PUT request.
+For all the GET requests just go to the URL specified in the API docs (e.g. http://localhost:8080/adaptation_options).
+For the /execute you first have to get a JSON object using a GET request to /adaptation_options and use this object in the body of the PUT request.

 ### Notes